SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 Steeltoe RabbitMQ consists of two packages (each represented by a nuget in the distribution): `Steeltoe.Messaging.MessagingBase` and `Steeltoe.Messaging.RabbitMQ`.
 The `Steeltoe.Messaging.MessagingBase` package contains the `Steeltoe.Messaging` namespace.
-Within that package, you can find the core classes that represent the core messaging classes that pertain to any messaging system.
+Within that package you can find the classes that represent the core messaging functionality that pertains to any messaging system.
 Our intention is to provide generic abstractions that do not rely on any particular messaging implementation or client library.
-End-user code can be more portable across vendor implementations, as it can be developed against the abstraction layer only.
+End-user code can be more portable across vendor implementations, as much of it can be developed against the abstraction layer only.
 These abstractions are then implemented by messaging-specific packages, such as `Steeltoe.Messaging.RabbitMQ`.
 There is currently only a RabbitMQ implementation at this point, but in the future we anticipate several others.